Getting your code and documentation into PETSc#

 trigger a modified pipeline to automatically build a preview of the documentation.

 Any warnings from Sphinx will cause the pipeline to fail.
-Once completed, click “View App”.
+Once completed, click “View App” which is to the right side in the middle of the MR page.

 Documentation changes should be made to the release branch in the typical case that they apply to the release version of PETSc (including changes for the website).
 Changes related only to new features in the main branch should be applied there.